Tarini Charan Patra

 He began his musical training first from his elder brother, who taught him Odissi, Chhanda, Champu and the various facets of Odissi music.
 He then continued higher training (in vocal and Bina) under Guru Gaurahari Mahapatra of Pailipada, Bhanjanagar.
 Drawn towards Vaishnava practices, Patra developed a dispassionate attitude (vairagya) towards worldly affairs and started a Sankirtana group called 'Bhaja Gobinda.
 Soon his fame as a singer spread across Ganjam, with multiple students learning from him and branches of Bhaja Gobinda being established in various places.
 Several miraculous incidents record Patra's spiritual attainments, including an incident where Mahaprabhu Jagannatha informed his head priest in a dream that he had "gone away to Boirani to listen to Patra's Kirtana".
 Patra burst out into a song at the head priest's arrival - "ଆଉ କି ଦେଖିବ ନୟନ ମୋ ବାଇମନ, ବୋଇରାଣୀ ଗ୍ରାମ ବଇକୁଣ୍ଠ ଧାମ ହରିନାମେ ପରିପୂର୍ଣ୍ଣ".
 Events such as these spread Patra's fame across the state.
 For his mastery over eight disciplines (vocal music, Bina, Mardala, musicology, sahitya-explanation, poetry-music composition and others) he was awarded the title of Astabadhani by the Khallikote rajasabhā after almost a month of rigorous tests, conditions of which included minimal sleep and continuous demanding performances.
+The title made him famous across Ganjam, and several kings such as the king of Dharakote invited him to their courts, where Patra learned under the veteran court musicians, such as Gayakaratna Binayak Panda of Dharakote, Gayaka Siromani Apanna Panigrahi of Paralakhemundi, Rajaguru Basudeba Mahapatra of Chikiti and Tripati Gayakaratna of Badakhemundi among others.
+Patra also learned from Guru Mohana Panda of Paralakhemundi, Guru Hadu Patra of Boirani.

 In 1940, he established an institution called Sangita Kalamandira at his hometown Boirani (now Kabisuryanagar) for imparting systematic education in Odissi music.
 At the time, it was the first musical institute in all of South Odisha.
-Patra received encouragement from Ramachandra Mardaraja, the king of Khallikote and Sadashiva Tripathy, then Chief Minister of Odisha.
+Patra received encouragement from Ramachandra Mardaraja, the king of Khallikote and Sadashiva Tripathy, later Chief Minister of Odisha.
 Traditionally, Odissi music was taught in the ancient gurukula system or at temples, mathas, jagas & akhadas.
 The concept of a formal institution only for musical education was quite new for the region.
 The institute was later renamed to Gandhiji Sangita Kalamandira in honour of Mahatma Gandhi.
-Among his disciples (alumni of Kalamandira) are Odissi Bina exponent Guru Ramarao Patra.
+Among his disciples (alumni of Kalamandira) are renowned vocalist Guru Durjyodhana Sahoo and Odissi Bina exponent Guru Ramarao Patra.

-Patra is the author of several books on Odissi music, the best-known of them being Odisi Sangita Prakasa (1970) and Sri Gitagobindara Swaralipi containing the first complete notation of all 24 ashtapadis of Jayadeva's Gitagovinda, which is a cornerstone of the Odissi music tradition.